Permanent fire prohibition on Teewah Beach

 - Cooloola Recreation Area, Great Sandy National ParkSunshine Coast

-Only cooking and heating appliances that meet the below requirements are permitted.
+Fully enclosed cooking and heating appliances can still be used in camping areas that meet the below requirements.

 - Appliances that are not fully self-contained, such as braziers, are not permitted.

-On the spot fines of $667 can be issued to people who light fires while camping or visiting Teewah Beach.
+On the spot fines of $667 can be issued to people who light fires during a fire prohibition.

-Campfires are permitted at nearby Inskip Peninsula Recreation Area in accordance with all local directions for that area.
+Campfires are permitted in the QPWS provided fire rings at Poverty Point camping area and at nearby Inskip Peninsula Recreation Area unless in accordance with all local directions for that area.

 QPWS thanks you for your cooperation while we implement this management change.